 Add Standalone WildFire Appliances to Manage with Panorama

-You can manage up to 200 WildFire® appliances with a Panorama® M-Series or virtual appliance.
-The WildFire 200-appliance limit is a combined total of standalone appliances and WildFire appliance cluster nodes (if you also Configure a Cluster and Add Nodes on Panorama).
+You can manage up to 200 WildFire appliances with a Panorama M-Series or virtual appliance.
+The 200 WildFire appliance limit is the combined total of standalone appliances and WildFire appliance cluster nodes (if you also Configure a Cluster and Add Nodes on Panorama).

-- On each Panorama appliance you want to use to manage WildFire appliances, verify that the Panorama management server is running PAN-OS 8.1.0 or a later release.displays the running software version.DashboardGeneral InformationSoftware Version
+- On each Panorama appliance you want to use to manage WildFire appliances, verify that Panorama runs version 8.0.1 or later:displays the running software version.DashboardGeneral InformationSoftware Version

 - If the WildFire appliances you want to manage with Panorama are new, check Get Started with WildFire to ensure that you complete basic steps such as confirming your WildFire license is active, enabling logging, connecting firewalls to WildFire appliances, and configuring basic WildFire features.

 - On the local CLI of each WildFire appliance the Panorama server will manage, configure the IP address of the Panorama server.Before you register standalone WildFire appliances to a Panorama appliance, you must first configure the Panorama IP address or FQDN on each WildFire appliance.
 This is how each WildFire appliance knows which Panorama appliance manages it.

 - Configure the IP address or FQDN of the primary Panorama appliance’s management interface:admin@WF-500#set deviceconfig system panorama-server <ip-address | FQDN>

 - If you use a backup Panorama appliance for high availability (recommended), configure the IP address or FQDN of the backup Panorama appliance’s management interface:admin@WF-500#set deviceconfig system panorama-server-2 <ip-address | FQDN>

 - Register WildFire appliances on the primary Panorama appliance.